feathersui/feathersui-starling/documentation/help/markdown/screen-navigator.md

 ## Advanced Functionality

 The `ScreenNavigatorItem` event map can be used for more than just navigation.
 You can also call a function when an event or signal is dispatched.
-Let's add a new signal to the main menu that will be dispatched when a “About Our Product” button is clicked.
+Let's add a new signal to the main menu that will be dispatched when a "About Our Product" button is clicked.
 We want it to open a website in the browser.

 ``` code
 this._navigator.addScreen( MAIN_MENU, new ScreenNavigatorItem( MainMenuScreen,